-The Groden Center Residential Program enhances the lives of children and youth with developmental disabilities, autism, behavioral disorders, and others at risk, and their families through provision of an intensive learning environment where they can achieve a balance across all life skills that leads to greater independence and inclusion.
+The Groden Center Residential Program enhances the lives of children and youth with developmental disabilities, autism, behavioral disorders, and others at risk including their families.
+They can achieve a balance across all life skills that leads to greater independence and inclusion through an intensive learning environment.
 The center is dedicated to understanding the developmental needs of its children and youth, investigating the most effective educational and treatment strategies, and contributing this information to related fields.

 Who We Serve